CurtisNewbie/MediaHoster/README.md

 ## How To Run it?

+This section tells you how to run the executable, the next section shows you how to actually use it. **I strongly recommend you to use the bundled fat jar version that is available in <a href="https://github.com/CurtisNewbie/MediaHoster/releases">release</a>, so that you always talk to the same hostname and port, and you only need to run one application.**

 ### Running Bundled Version

-This section tells you how to run the executable, the next section shows you how to actually use it.

-If the program is packaged and the angular app is bundled inside the jar file, you can run it in the normal way.
-It will start listening to localhost:8080. **I strongly recommend you to use the bundled fat jar version, so that you always talk to the same hostname and same port.**
+If the program is packaged and the angular app is bundled inside the jar file (e.g., the ones in release), you can run it in the normal way.
+It will start listening to localhost:8080.

-    java -jar mediahoster-1.0.2-SNAPSHOT-runner.jar
+    java -jar mediahoster-1.0.2-bundled.jar

 However, you must be aware that, by default, this program is packaged to be a fat jar that includes all dependencies (around 14mb including angular app).
 This command will not work if you intend to run a thin jar without `/lib` files.
 More on <a href="https://quarkus.io/guides/getting-started">Quarkus</a>.

-### Package Bundled Version Using Script

-If you have modified the configuration or code, and wish to build the whole bundled version on your own.
-I have created a simple script that should work for you.
-It is at root directory, named "build.sh".
-If you are using Windows OS, you may need to modify it a bit or make one for yourself.
-To run it, simply enter:

-    ./build.sh

-A script for native, bundled version is also availble below, but you should have GraavlVM installed.
-Note that this script is for Linux OS.

-    ./native_build.sh

 ### Running Media Hoster and Media Viewer Individually